J-Eichhorn/Backgammon/README.md

     ├── move.py
     └── debug.py

-The Game class initializes our game by calling the board to render and asking for user input to create players.
+The Game CLI initializes our game by calling the board to render and asking for user input to create players.

 The Board class initially creates 24 columns and sets up the pieces in the starting position.
 The Board class is also responsible for updating the rendering of the board and the location and color of the pieces.